Maluscat/reactive-storage/README.md

 assignment while other missing options except `endpoint` will be inherited from its parent.
 This setup can be nested infinitely deep.
 To mitigate needing to do this extensively, you can also make use of the getter/setter `path` argument (specifically, its length).
-[TODO link]

 In this example, three explicit reactivity layers are defined, each of which defining an individual setter while inheriting the topmost getter.
-Layer 2 defines one additional implicit layer that will inherit its setter.
+Layer 2 defines one additional implicit layer.
 Any layers below that won't be reactive.
 Note how the `path` argument of the first two setters always has the same length since they are not inherited downwards:
 ```ts
 const storage = new ReactiveStorage({
   depth: {